SatSale/SatSale/README.md

 Embedded iframes are easy if your site only uses HTTP.
 But if your site uses HTTPS, then you can likely see your donation button at `http://YOUR_SERVER_IP:8000/` but not in the embeded iframe.
 See [HTTPS instructions](docs/HTTPS.md).

 # Developers
-## You only need a little python!
+### You only need a little python!
-The main code can be found in `server.py`. invoice and bitcoind handling in `invoice/`, donation button javascript logic in `static/`, button appearance in `template/`.
+The main code can be found in `server.py`.
+The client logic for the donation button sits in `static/server_connection.js`, invoice structure and bitcoind interface in `invoice/`, button appearance in `template/index.html`.
 Please have ago at implementing some of the things below!

 More documentation will be added in the near future.

 # Coming soon:
 * Payment API to process payments from any desired point of sale or web shop (woocommerce, shopify)
 * Lightning support
-* *Better UI* with more variety of size and theme.
+* **Better UI** with more variety of size and theme.
 * More readily customisable donation button (text/color/QR code)
 * Database integration for payment invoices
 * Multiple choice of price feeds